bhaskar-kamble/getting-cleaning-data-week-4-assignment/README.md

 ## R functions written for solving the assignment

+run_analysis.R - this is the main function.
+It calls the following functions:

+##

 assgn1.R - for solving part 1 of the assignment
 assgn2.R - for solving part 2 of the assignment
 assgn3.R - for solving part 3 of the assignment